shashankbhosale/bookstore/README.md

 ##  How to run/launch?
+* Checkout or download the project
-* From root Directory run cmd :  'mvnw clean spring-boot:run'
+* From 'book-store-service' Directory run cmd :  'mvnw clean spring-boot:run'

 ### Launch
 * http://localhost:8080